Fordalex/power-in-numbers/README.md

 The main theme of the site is blue, white and black.
 I have created a seamless background image and added this on most pages to make the site feel the same, as the user navigates throughout.

-Trying to keep the feel of the site competitive but also motivating, by adding small bits of data on how many sessions have been logged that day, how far as a group the page has travelled and the best records on display, were to try and motivate people to fit in.
+Trying to keep the feel of the site competitive but also motivating, by adding small bits of data on how many sessions have been logged that day, how far as a group the page has travelled and the best records on display, these were added to try and motivate people by seeing other users working hard.

 ## Features